BYO Boot Camps

 -

-February 24 & 25: Santa Rosa, CA Boot Camp options click here

-June 1 & 4: Ithaca, NY Boot Camp options click here
+November 3 & 4: Indianapolis, IN click here

-Learn hands-on from brewing experts including: Ashton Lewis, Vinnie Cilurzo, Steve Parkes, Dr. Chris White, Gordon Strong, Brad Smith, Michael Tonsmeire, Aaron Hyde, and more!
+Learn hands-on from brewing experts including: John Palmer, Ashton Lewis, Steve Parkes, Dr. Chris White, Gordon Strong, Brad Smith, Michael Tonsmeire, Josh Weikert, Aaron Hyde, John Blichmann, and more!

-Each Boot Camp class runs from 10 a.m. to 5 p.m.
-(4 p.m. in Ithaca, NY sessions) and is limited to just 35 people so don't wait to sign up.
+Each Boot Camp class runs from 10 a.m. to 5 p.m. and is limited to just 35 people so don't wait to sign up.

 Your Boot Camp Registration includes: